OwnGoalStudio/XXTouchElite/docs/tutorial/intro.md

 2. Install “XXTouch Elite” from Sileo package manager.
 3. You may need to restart your device after installation.

-If you use TrollStore, on supported devices share the `.tipa` installer to your device via AirDrop or other methods, then choose "TrollStore" to install.
+If you use TrollStore, on supported devices share the `.tipa` installer to your device via AirDrop or other methods, then choose “TrollStore” to install.

 ![Requirements.003](./img/Requirements.003.png)